serdofran/Script/README.md

 # Script
-this source code keeps you informed about the use of your ram
+This source code keeps you informed about the use of the ram memory of your computer